 Bacteria

 Lactoferrin is effective against many different types of bacteria.
-It binds to lipopolysaccharides (which provide structure and function to the bacterial cell membrane), disrupting the outer cell membranes and causing the bacteria to break open and die.
+It binds to lipopolysaccharides (which provide structure and function to the bacterial cell membrane), potentially disrupting the outer cell membranes and supporting the body's natural defenses.

 Viruses

-It binds to viruses and inhibits their ability to enter host cells.
+It binds to viruses and may inhibit their ability to enter host cells.
 It demonstrates activity against human immunodeficiency virus (HIV), herpes simplex virus (HSV), and hepatitis C.

 Fungi

 Lactoferrin is active against fungi like Candida albicans.
-It damages the cell wall and thus inhibits fungal growth.
+It may damage the cell wall and thus support the body's natural ability to manage fungal growth.

 Parasites

-Lactoferrin is antiparasitic against organisms like Plasmodium species (which causes malaria), blocking their use of iron.
+Lactoferrin is antiparasitic against organisms like Plasmodium species (which causes malaria), potentially blocking their use of iron.

 Research Evidence